Traumazine: Composition

 Lyrically, Traumazine contains themes related to self-expression, the empowerment of African-American women, death, and overcoming difficult moments in life.
 In an interview with Ebro Darden and Nadeska Alexis of Apple Music, the rapper discussed the meaning of the record project:Usually when I write songs […] I could be sad. […] I don't write songs about how I feel, I write songs about how I want to feel.
 So I feel like, on this album, it's probably the first time I figured out how to talk about what I want to say… express myself a little bit more.
 So that's just how I've been living life.
 And I feel like it's been so easy for people to tell my story for me, speak on my behalf because I'm a nonchalant person, I feel like. […] But like I see now that it can get out of control so I feel like I wanted to just take control of my narrative, take control of my own story.
-Tell it my way, tell it from me.
+Tell it my way, tell it from me.The album featured several collaborations from Dua Lipa, Future, and Key Glock, and additional guest appearances from Latto, Pooh Shiesty, Rico Nasty, Jhené Aiko, Lucky Daye, Sauce Walka, Lil' Keke, and Big Pokey.

+Promotion

+The first single was "Sweetest Pie", with English singer Dua Lipa, released on March 11, 2022.
+The second single was "Plan B", released on April 22, 2022.
+It was followed by the collaboration "Pressurelicious" with Future, released on July 21, 2022, and "Her", released three days after the release of the album.
+A music video for "Ungrateful" featuring American rapper Key Glock was released on September 6, 2022.